-Creative assets can include anything from royalty free music to Photoshop add-ons, and stock imagery.
+Creative assets can include anything from music, illustrations, video templates, scripts, add-ons, stock imagery and much more.

 Educational content (or information products) include online courses, eBooks, and tutorials that teach people a certain subject or skill.
 These types of product are on a meteoric rise.

 Right now, eBooks are one of the most popular digital products, but the industry is rapidly transitioning to the online courses space, as they offer more versatility for the teacher and student and tend to be more cost effective.

 What digital products should you create?